-Honorary members named in June 2015 (Paris meeting):
+Honorary members named in June 2015 (T21RS International Conference Paris):

-Honorary members named in June 2017 (Chicago meeting):
+Honorary members named in June 2017 (T21RS International Conference Chicago):

 Marthe Gautier is best known for her work on pediatric and for her role in the discovery of the cause of Down syndrome.
 This discovery was published, in 1959, in the proceedings of the French Academy of Sciences.
 In addition to Trousseau Hospital, Gautier worked at INSERM and at Kremlin-Bicêtre Hospital with Daniel Alagille.

 Marthe Gautier has received many awards in recognition of her important work.
 She received, in 1971, the Winslow Price and, in 1975, the Monthyon Price of the French Academy of Sciences.
 In 2014, she was awarded the Grand Prize of Human Genetics from the French Society of Human Genetics and the French Federation of Human Genetics.
 Gautier received the insignia of the Legion of Honour, the premier order of the French republic in 2014.
 Marthe Gautier is currently in retirement but she is still highly active in science, art, and history.
 In February 2017, she co-founded Ethics & Integrity, a non-profit organization, to promote research ethics and women in sciences.